Muhammad-Mubeen7133/git101/first_time.md

-this is mhy first time of github
+this is mhy first time of githubAl
+Allah say hota hai